oreil149/adelyn-oreilly.github.io/index.md

   <img src="https://github.com/oreil149/adelyn-oreilly.github.io/raw/main/ModesTranspo.png" width="100%" alt="Screenshot of Modes of Transportation to Work by U.S. State (2023)">
 </figure>

-Interactive web map visualizing commuting patterns across the United States using 2023 census data.
-The map allows users to explore how different transportation modes vary geographically across states.
-Using HTML, JavaScript, and the ArcGIS Maps SDK, developed on local host. <a href="https://github.com/oreil149/Modes-of-Transportation-US">Modes of Transportation Interactive Map Repo</a>
+Interactive web map visualizing commuting patterns to work across the United States using 2023 census data.
+Using HTML, JavaScript, ArcGIS Online, and the ArcGIS Maps SDK, developed on local host. <a href="https://github.com/oreil149/Modes-of-Transportation-US">Modes of Transportation Interactive Map Repo</a>

 <a href="https://oreil149.github.io/adelyn-oreilly.github.io/Transpo2Work.mp4">Screen Recording of Modes of Transportation</a>